ConfederacyOfGaia/Gaia/druid.md

 ### Totem Animal

-*Use the [Circle of the Bear](https://drive.google.com/file/d/0ByuMtiayU2p2bm9xNkJkMVhJSjg/view) as a prototype for these abilities*

-Starting at 2nd level, working with the DM you will choose an animal with which you identify strongly, based on the affinity you chose at 1st level.
+Starting at 2nd level, working with the DM you will choose an animal with which you identify strongly, based on the natural affinity you chose at 1st level.
 This animal becomes your *Totem Animal*, and is the focus of many of your special abilities for the rest of your career.
 Your totem animal will be a non-magical beast of roughly the same size as your character.
 As you gain druid levels, you will gain more of the abilties of your totem animal, including the ability to shapechange into your animal.

 Because of your affinity with your totem animal, you start to subtly take on some of the characteristics of this animal.
 Nothing overt, but people will sometimes be left with the vague feeling that you remind them of your animal, although they won't be able to put their finger on it exactly.
 The exact changes are up to the DM, but might include things like:  your hair starts turning the color of your animal's typical hair coloration, or your nose elongates, or your speech patterns start to take on those of your animal, or you start sleeping very late during the winter.
 These have no in-game effects, but should present you with a number of excellent role-playing opportunities.

 Also as a result of this affinity, at 2nd level you gain a permanent *speak with animals* effect for your animal type.
 Animals of your type will consider you a friend, and never attack you or your companions, unless attacked first.

+\page

 ### Wild Shape

 Once you gain your totem animal at 2nd level, you gain the ability to shapechange into this animal as an action.
 You may use this ability a number of times equal to your proficiency bonus, and you regain expended uses when you finish a short or long rest.

 You can stay in a beast shape for a number of hours equal to half your druid level (rounded down).
 You then revert to your normal form unless you expend another use of this feature.
 You can revert to your normal form earlier by using a bonus action on your turn.
 You automatically revert if you fall unconscious, drop to 0 hit points, or die.

 While you are transformed, the following rules apply: